sandeep5193/webrtc-android/RELEASING.md

     ./gradlew clean build

-Publish the library for staging locally
+Publish the library to maven central

-    ./gradlew publish
+    ./gradlew publishToMavenCentral

-Afterwards, go to build/staging-deply, sign all the files with gpg private key. javadoc and sources are not generated with current build, can be copied from previous builds as they won't change.

-create a zip and deploy it manually https://central.sonatype.com/
+Afterward go to Deployments on the Central Portal [website](https://central.sonatype.com/publishing/deployments) and click "Publish" on the deployment.

 Add and commit: